 A River Paddle and Wine Touring: Willamette Valley

 It’s hard to choose a place to stay for wine tasting in the Willamette Valley, since there are hundreds of great spots with a variety of tasting rooms, dining and other activities within arm’s reach.
-If you’d like to get off the beaten path, head to the little town of Independence, 12 miles southwest of Salem, and check into the beautiful new Independence Hotel.
-With views of the Willamette River, you and your pals can raise a glass to the big day on the rooftop deck or riverside patio, enjoy a soak in the hot tub, and take a float or paddle down the river; you can rent a tube or kayak at Riverfront Park, steps from the hotel, in the summer months.
-A few miles south of Independence, hop on the Buena Vista Ferry (free for pedestrians) for a quick but scenic trip across the river.
+If you’d like to get off the beaten path, head to the little town of Independence, 12 miles southwest of Salem, and check into the beautiful Independence Hotel.
+With views of the Willamette River, you and your pals can raise a glass to the big day on the rooftop deck or riverside patio, enjoy a soak in the hot tub, and take a float or paddle down the river.
+You can also rent a tube or kayak at Riverfront Park, steps from the hotel, in the summer months.
+A few miles south of Independence, hop on the Buena Vista Ferry (free for pedestrians) for a quick scenic trip across the river.
 Get your wine-tasting game on at any of the fabulous wineries nearby.
 About 30 minutes south, the all-women team at Airlie Winery near Monmouth welcomes groups (including pups) to bring a picnic and enjoy their vino beside their patio, deck, pavilion and tranquil pond on the scenic property.
 Don’t forget to bring some back to the room.